AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 My Addition: Software Creation is not Software Operations

-• Who is responsible for backup & disaster recovery?
+• Who owns backup and disaster recovery?

 Inconvenient Truth